joelsalzman/Voting-Power/README.md

 The final combined utility values represent how much votes mattered in that place between 1999 and 2019.

+> 1) Acquire and clean the data
+> 2) Calculate the margins in each relevant election
+> 3) Overlay maps of the congressional districts drawn between 1999 and 2019
+> 4) Merge the voting data with the geodata
+> 5) Calculate utility values
+> 6) Publish results

 ## Utility values
 A utility value represents how "good" something is.
 In this context, a 1 means that one vote was as important as possible.
 In other words, the tally was a tie.
 A 0 means that one vote was as unimportant as possible.
 The way I determined what a 0 should be was by finding the greatest historical margin for an election of that type.
 For instance, the greatest margin in any Senate race since 1999 was 3,150,737 (that's how much Feinstein beat Emken by in California in 2012), so the utility values for Senate races were found by this formula: Utility = (1 - (average_margin / 3150737)).
 That way, every value is between 0 and 1, and the lower values represent places with closer elections on average.